zilliztech/md2md/README.md

 ## ElasticSearch

 Open Plugin: default -> false
-Need add cmd param: node ./bin/goover.js --es=true
+if use cmd and not change config, we can use: node ./bin/goover.js --es=true to open elastic

 Required env:

-1. ES_URL
-2. ES_INDEX

-Optional env:

-1. ES_USER
+1. URL

+Config file:

+1. elastic: open elastic search
-2. ES_PASS
+2. index_name: index

 Then all markdown files will index to ElasticSearch after md2md done.